Legal Tip: Take Photos of the Contents of Your Wallet and Store Them on Your Smartphone

 But what about “old style” identity theft?
 Indeed, sometimes despite your best efforts, there are occasions where your wallet, purse or briefcase is lost or stolen.

 One way to protect yourself is to take a photo of the contents of your wallet or and store them in a password protected app on your smartphone — e.g. take a photo of the front and back sides of your credit cards, your license, and your health insurance card.
 Indeed, in the unfortunate event your wallet is stolen, you will need to call your bank and credit card companies to cancel your cards, and it would be helpful to have their customer service numbers readily available along with your account information.
-Having photos will also enable you simply to remember what cards are actually in your wallet, too.
-(Not to mention, having the photos on your smartphone can be handy for those times when you forget your wallet and need your ID or health insurance card, for example.)
+Having photos will also enable you simply to remember what cards are actually in your … Read the rest

 The Obamacare case to be heard by the Supreme Court in only 2 weeks